10 Tips for Surviving Rain on Your Wedding Day

 2 – Talk to Your Photographer

 Ask your photographer if they have ever photographed a wedding in the rain.
-Find out if she has any ideas on how to make it fun and safe.
+Find out if they have any ideas on how to make it fun and safe.
 Go through your vendor suggestions and discuss Plan B should you face a downpour.
 You will want backup locations large enough to accommodate group photos.

 3 – Stay Informed of the Forecast